Openfort vs Turnkey

 Can't find your answer?

-Openfort is a complete wallet stack that includes smart accounts, paymasters for gasless transactions, and UI orchestration, whereas Turnkey is primarily low-level key infrastructure with TEE-based signing.
-Turnkey gives you fast signing latency but requires you to build smart accounts, gas sponsorship, and the user-facing wallet experience yourself.
-Openfort provides all of this out of the box, including Opensigner for embedded wallets and TEE backend wallets for secure server-side key storage with automatic transaction capabilities.
+Openfort is a complete wallet stack that includes smart accounts, paymasters for gasless transactions, and UI orchestration, whereas Turnkey is primarily low-level key infrastructure with TEE-based signing focused on enterprise and treasury use cases.
+Turnkey gives you fast signing latency but its Pro tier is limited to 2,000 wallets and features like key quorum target enterprise customers.
+Openfort provides a complete stack out of the box, including self-hostable Opensigner for less dependency on the wallet provider, giving enterprises compliance control and flexibility.

 Turnkey delivers sub-100ms signing latency with high uptime, which is excellent for raw key operations.
-However, signing speed is only one piece of the puzzle.
-You still need to build smart accounts, gas sponsorship through paymasters, session key management, and a complete UI on top.
-Openfort provides all of these as native features, so you can focus on your product instead of assembling wallet infrastructure from scratch.
+However, signing speed is only one piece of the puzzle—Turnkey focuses on company and treasury-based wallets, with custom email templates, custom domains, and SMS authentication only available on custom tiers.
+Openfort provides smart accounts, gas sponsorship through paymasters, session key management, and a complete UI as native features, so you can focus on your product.

 Yes!
 You can start for free with our developer tier.
 No credit card required to start building and testing on testnets.
 Openfort uses usage-based pricing where you only pay per operation (creating a wallet or sending a transaction), so costs scale predictably with your actual usage.